List of Star Wars weapons: Rockets and missiles

 The usage of rockets and missiles is seen frequently throughout the Star Wars franchise, including in films, comics, and novels.
 Within the Star Wars universe, these weapons are seen as complementary to energy weapons thanks to their ability to go around obstacles to hit targets, including those hiding behind the horizon, and to be fitted with a variety of mission-specific warheads, including antimatter, electromagnetic pulse, and hard radiation.
 However unlike a blaster bolt a missile can be shot down and is more easily dodged.
 The use of inertial compensators and tensor fields allow Star Wars missiles to withstand turning accelerations of up to 10,000 G without damaging their components.

 In the original Star Wars movie, Luke Skywalker (Mark Hamill) destroys the Death Star by firing a pair of proton torpedoes into its exhaust port.
 Proton torpedoes are described in background literature as missile weapons which can be fired at long-range targets and, upon impact, release clouds of high-velocity protons to damage the enemy.
 These weapons can display incredible maneuverability, such as making a 90-degree turn within a turning circle of one meter.

 Another type of missile weapon are concussion missiles, such as those seen in Return of the Jedi when Lando Calrissian (Billy Dee Williams) pilots the Millennium Falcon into the Death Star II and destroys its reactor with a pair of concussion missiles.
 Concussion missiles are said to be primarily used for atmospheric combat, where their explosions create devastating sonic booms and ground tremors that can cause tremendous devastation.
 However their warheads are still powerful enough that they are effective when used in space combat.

 Not all missile weapons in the Star Wars universe carry explosive warheads.
 The discord missile is a type described by in-universe material as agile enough to avoid anti-missile fire and deploy up to seven buzz droids on a target vessel.
 These droids then use their mechanical arms and cutting tools to inflict as much damage on the vessel as possible.
 Discord missiles were first seen in Revenge of the Sith during the opening space battle as a group of missile-deployed buzz droids attack Obi-Wan Kenobi (Ewan McGregor) in his Jedi interceptor.

+In The Mandalorian series, whistling birds are a type of small, miniature guided missile used by Mandalorians, most notably by Din Djarin.
+They are launched from a wrist gauntlet and are considered a rare and powerful weapon.

 Many individual characters are seen or described as using rockets and missiles in the Star Wars universe.
 The bounty hunter Jango Fett (Temuera Morrison) wears a jet pack which can fire an anti-vehicle homing missile, which he uses against Obi-Wan Kenobi in their duel on Kamino in Attack of the Clones.
 Boba Fett (Jeremy Bulloch) also wears a jet pack which can fire either a homing missile or grappling hook, and carries a wrist-mounted mini concussion rocket launcher which can fire a variety of small homing rockets.